austynwhaley/work-day-planner/README.md

 ## Description
-A simple application that stores different user input data into different blocks had a lot of fun with this homework and working with
+A simple application that stores different user input data into different blocks and modifies those blocks depending on the time of day.
+I had a lot of fun with this homework and working with moment javascript.

 ---